 - Flexible plan options to fit your plan to your needs

-Do I Need a Financial Advisor in Charlotte, NC to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Charlotte, NC to Help With My Small Business Retirement Plan?

-Opening small business retirement plans is complicated.
-While the federal government does not currently require any company to offer retirement savings options to workers, certain states require businesses with a minimum number of employees to have a retirement plan.
-Charlotte, NC retirement consultants that have spent years helping business owners set up retirement plans are usually needed to not only ensure you and your employees get the most out of your plan, but that you abide by evolving tax and business laws.
+Creating small business retirement plans is far different from setting up a personal savings plan at your local Charlotte, NC bank.
+While the federal government does not currently obligate any company to offer retirement savings options to workers, certain states require employers with a minimum number of employees to have a retirement plan.
+Charlotte, NC retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you abide by frequently chancing tax and business laws.

-As your Charlotte, NC retirement plan consultants for your small business, our financial planners will:
+As your Charlotte, NC retirement plan consultants for your small business, our team will:

 - Help you decide the best plan for you, and the right custodian to hold plan assets

-- Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system
+- Assist you in establishing your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and developing a record keeping system

-- Help educate your employees on your plan, its benefits, and how it can serve as a important aspect of their continued financial success
+- Help educate your employees on your plan, its benefits, and how they can use it as a component to their continued financial success

 Common Challenges and Solutions in Small Business Retirement Plans